Port Francqui incident: Aftermath

-The UN launched an investigation into the incident, determining it had been caused by Wafwana's speech.
-General Henry Templer Alexander, the chief of staff of the Ghanaian Army, attributed the affair to the UN officers' inexperience and the UN's insistence on using persuasion with factions in the Congo instead of armed force.
-Ghanaian President Kwame Nkrumah rejected this explanation and instead said that it was Alexander's "duty to see that Ghanaian troops were not placed in the kind of impossible position they found themselves in at Port Francqui".
+The UN investigated the incident, determining it had been caused by Wafwana's speech.
+General Henry Alexander, the chief of staff of the Ghanaian Army, attributed the affair to the UN officers' inexperience and the UN's insistence on using persuasion with factions in the Congo instead of armed force.
+The Ghanaian President Kwame Nkrumah rejected this explanation and instead said that it was Alexander's "duty to see that Ghanaian troops were not placed in the kind of impossible position they found themselves in at Port Francqui".
+As a result of the incident, Ghana's entire brigade was temporarily withdrawn from the Congo and from 1962 onwards its contribution to ONUC only amounted to one battalion.